tjjfvi/mosaic/README.md

 The `.` command acts as a debug statement.
 In the command line version, this prints a textual representation of the mosaic; in the visual interpreter, it adds additional delay to the frame.

+### Comments

+Comments start with a `#` and a space, and continue to the end of the line.

+Comments are only allowed in the instruction area, not the initial mosaic.